ksu-cs-textbooks/cc520/content/00-course-intro/0-0-syllabus-520.md

 {{% /notice %}}

 Every student should strive to turn in work on time. **Late work will receive penalty of 10% of the possible points for each day its late**.
 Some assignments will NOT be accepted late!
 Others will be limited to a maximum of three days late (not always 3 days).
-Note that this penalty is applied on a per hour basis (*i.e. if your assignment is 12 hours late, it will receive a ~5% deduction*)
+Note that this penalty is applied on a **per hour basis** (*i.e. if your assignment is 12 hours late, it will receive a ~5% deduction*)

 <hr/>

 ## Subject to Change

 The details in this syllabus are not set in stone.
 Due to the flexible nature of this class, adjustments may need to be made as the semester progresses, though they will be kept to a minimum.
 If any changes occur, the changes will be posted on the K-State Canvas page for this course and emailed to all students.

-## Academic Honesty
-Kansas State University has an Honor & Integrity System based on  personal integrity which is presumed to be sufficient assurance in  academic matters one's work is performed honestly and without  unauthorized assistance.
-Undergraduate and graduate students, by  registration, acknowledge the jurisdiction of the Honor & Integrity  System.
-The policies and procedures of the Honor System apply to all  full and part-time students enrolled in undergraduate and graduate  courses on-campus, off-campus, and via distance learning.

-A component vital to the Honor & Integrity System is the inclusion of the [Honor Pledge](https://www.k-state.edu/honor/basics/pledge.html) which applies to all assignments, examinations, or other course work undertaken by students.
-The Honor Pledge is implied, *whether or not* it is stated: **"On my honor, as a student, I have neither given nor received unauthorized aid on this academic work."**

-The default in this class is that ALL work will be accomplished  individually, UNLESS my permission is given in advance of an  assignment/quiz/exam/take-home exam/final.
-If you are in doubt, please  ask

-A [grade of XF](https://www.k-state.edu/honor/faculty-tips/policy-agreement.html) can result from a breach of academic honesty.
-The F indicates failure  in the course; the X indicates the reason is an Honor Pledge violation.

-For more information, visit the Honor & Integrity System home web page at: [http://www.k-state.edu/honor/](https://www.k-state.edu/honor/)

-{{% notice warning %}}

-The standard policy for this course, a violation of the Honor Pledge will result in an automatic 0 for the assignment and the violation will be reported to the Honor System.
-A second violation will result in an XF in the course.
-The sanctions will apply to **ALL** parties involved in the violation.

-**Note that depending on the severity of the first violation, the sanction may be worse than just a 0 for the assignment**

-{{% /notice %}}

 ## Safe Zone Statement